nileshsalpe/code-review-list/README.md

 # Code Review Etiquette

-- Give dedicated teams time for code review - Example morning 10.30 to 11 all will do code review if they have assigned one.
+- Give dedicated teams time for code review - Example morning 10.30 to 11 am all will do code review if they have assigned one.
+Book calendar of team to do so for timely and quality code reviews.

 - Avoid code brothers envrionment so no two persons always review each others code.